youngancient/airdrop-distro/README.md

     npx hardhat ignition verify Airdrop-deployment
    ```

-6. **Generating merkle Proof**
+6. **Generating merkle Proof** <br>
-   Step 4 explains how to generate Merkle proof, but the idea is to go to the scripts/merkle.ts and change the content of targetData.
+   `Step 4` explains how to generate Merkle proof, but the idea is to go to the scripts/merkle.ts and change the content of targetData.
 Also, please ensure       that your data is part of the data in the CSV or you will get an invalid proof error.

 7. **Assumptions and Limitations**
    - **Assumptions**